A charge monomial basis of the Garsia-Procesi ring: Properties of catabolizability type

-Thus for each entry $(k',i)$ in row $r$ such that $(k',i')\preceq (k,i)$, there is an entry in the row $(r-1)$ that was directly below $(k',i)$ in $T^w_{u^{(1)}}$ or $T^w_{u^{(2)}}$ which is smaller than $(k',i'$).
+Thus for each entry $(k',i')$ in row $r$ such that $(k',i')\preceq (k,i)$, there is an entry in the row $(r-1)$ that was directly below $(k',i')$ in $T^w_{u^{(1)}}$ or $T^w_{u^{(2)}}$ which is smaller than $(k',i'$).

-Therefore, if $(k,i)$ is the $j$th smallest thing in row $r$, there are at least $j$ many things in row $(r-1)$ that are smaller than $(k,i)$.
+Therefore, if $(k,i)$ is the $j$th smallest entry in row $r$, there are at least $j$ many things in row $(r-1)$ that are smaller than $(k,i)$.
 Hence $(k,i)$ is larger than the entry directly below it. \end{proof}

 \begin{ex} Continuing with our example, we have

 The entries are increasing within each row and column. \end{ex}